tensor-warrior/Aadhar-card-OCR/README.md

 better is it cropped and oriented and, thus, depends upon the quality of image "crop.jpg" obtained by executing "card extractor.py".
 Therefore, accuracy of the previous step will have a good effect on the accuracy of this step.
-The accuracy cannot be theoretically calculated so experimentation is the only way to determine it.---
+The accuracy cannot be theoretically calculated so experimentation is the only way to determine it.

+---

 **STEP 3: Character Recognition**
 Character recognition is accomplished via the wrapper class for tesseract-ocr which is pytesseract.